Advantages of 123notary.com - Geography.

 Jeremy Belmont created 123notary.com shortly after the dot-com bust of 2000.
 Jeremy

-the Los Angeles area.
-The site proved itself to be a powerful tool, and Jeremy decided
+in the Los Angeles area.
+The site proved itself to be a powerful tool, and Jeremy

 The site gradually branched out from being exclusive to Los Angeles notaries, to

-California.
+of California.
 It was then that Jeremy said to himself, "think big - go nationwide."
-After a

-few more months - and many negotiations with programmers - 123notary.com began to
+After a few more months - and many negotiations with programmers - 123notary.com

-serve the entire nation.
-The problem how to populate all states with signing agents.
-Jeremy
+began to serve the entire nation.
+The problem how to populate all states with signing

-and co-workers started a campaign, calling signing agents all around the country and
+agents.
+Jeremy and co-workers started a campaign, calling signing agents all around

 Over the years, 123Notary has changed a great deal.
 With each change, 123Notary